jing-yaoo/REST-API/README.md

 In order to deploy the application locally, please run both ServerApplication and ClientApplication classes simultaneously.
-If it doesn't run on gradle, reconfigure it to JDK 17.
+If it doesn't run on gradle, reconfigure to JDK 17.

 Disclaimer:
 This code was developed in conjuction with